+ Get access to helpful features to grow and manage your account:

 Don’t assume that people will view your content with the audio turned on.
 Many people scroll through social media and watch videos while waiting in line, taking public transit, or when they should be working.
 As such, they keep the sound turned off.

 What does that mean for creating video ads?
-You need captions.
+It would be best if you had captions.
 Captions make your message more accessible and improve your reach.
 You can either add text components to your video or use an automatic caption generator to guide the process.

 If your video is primarily visual content with no voice components, try reviewing the footage without sound.
 Musical elements often set the tone of a video ad.
 Without those audio components, the tone and emotion of your ad might get lost in translation.
 Be sure the message is clear with or without sound.